sandeel/tribe/doc/diary.md

 #2015-03-14
 * Changes to the user model.
 New users now need a Name
 * Added tests to ensure new users have names and get a default tribe created
+* Researched testing JSON responses
+* Started to create a test family which gets created by a script (for test data)